 Please note: As with all science experiments and chemistry projects, parental supervision is required and gloves are always recommended.

-Glitter Slime Tutorial
+Glitter Glue Slime Tutorial

 Then add in your glitter.
 Use as much as you want.

-Then mix it.
+Then stir it.

-Now start adding your Staflo in slowly… If you add too much your slime becomes too hard and unusable.
+Now start adding your Staflo in slowly… If you add too much, your slime becomes too hard and unusable.
 Slime is definitely a science.. sometimes your slime experiment works, other times it doesn’t.
 That’s what’s so great about it… your child has to figure out how to put it together.
 If something needs to be added, they can try to troubleshoot it.

 At this point, we had used 1/4 cup of Staflo.
 This is the time you should pick it up and start kneading it with your hands.
 Slime HAS to be kneaded… it helps it become less sticky.
 If your hands are colder, the less sticky it will be.